protobufjs/protobuf.js/README.md

 Or [download](https://github.com/dcodeIO/protobuf.js/tree/master/dist) the library.

-The `protobuf` namespace will always be available globally but also supports AMD.
+The `protobuf` namespace will always be available globally / also supports AMD loaders.

 Examples
 --------